 Oasis Project was established in 1997 and gives hope to women, children and families affected by drugs & alcohol.
-Oasis takes a child and family centered approach to addressing substance misuse problems and POCAR has been part of the service offer for 11 years.
+Oasis takes a child and family centered approach to addressing substance misuse problems and POCAR has been part of the service offer for more than 11 years.

 POCAR was originally developed in partnership with Children’s Services and NHS providers to address concerns raised in Hidden Harm (2003).
 The programme was independently evaluated in 2015 by New Economics Foundation using outcome data from Children and Family records.

 * The POCAR Programme helps reduce the number of cases with Child Protection Plans by 53% by 3 months after clients have finished the programme and by 85% by12 months after clients have finished the programme.